tjtelan/tjtelan.github.io/content/blog/2020-10-05-first-time-hacktoberfest-2020.md

 {{ image(path="images/2020-10-05-first-time-hacktoberfest-2020/profile-1.png", width=800, caption="4 PRs.
 All earlier than Oct 3 @ 12:00 UTC") }}

 Changes to the rules could have been communicated somewhere on the profile page in the legend, but were not.
-Or through email, like the message I recieved when I made my first PR.
+Or through email, like the message I received when I made my first PR.

 I just noticed all my maturation times jump from about a week to about 2 weeks.
 3 of these were PRs that were already merged too.